pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

     > **Note:**
     >
     > * Replace all the `TIDB_CLUSTER_NAME` in the `db.yaml` and `db-monitor.yaml` files with `tidb_cluster_name` configured in the deployment of ACK.
-    > * Make sure the numbers of nodes in PD, TiKV, and TiDB are the same as the `replicas` field in `db.yaml`.
+    > * Make sure the number of PD, TiKV, and TiDB nodes is the same as the `replicas` value of the corresponding component in `db.yaml`.
     > * Make sure `spec.initializer.version` in `db-monitor.yaml` is the same as `spec.version` in `db.yaml`.
 Otherwise, the monitor might not display correctly.

 2. Create `Namespace`: